Solutions To Environmental Problems

 Solutions to Environmental Problems (STEP) courses bring together students, faculty, staff and community partners in discussion and action to advance sustainability.
 STEP courses educate students about environmental problems through an interdisciplinary approach and foster leadership values, skills and abilities by engaging students in collective, solution-oriented projects.

 STEP began in 2007 with a course on Biodiesel.
 Student projects in STEP: Biodiesel over several semesters led to today’s Searle Biodiesel Lab.
-STEP courses currently rotate between two topics: Food Systems and Water.
+STEP courses currently rotate between three topics: Food Systems, Water and Climate Action.

 - Environmental problems are complex and multidisciplinary.